meshcalero/meshcaline.org/docs/permalinks.md

 #API Permalinks

-Individual resources in a meshcaline API represent steps in a business process that walk an end-user through the business process.
-As such they are by default temporary resources.
-The simple permalink pattern enables API users to keep references to steps from one business process and start new business processes from there in subsequent sessions.

-Client applications of a meshcaline API must consider all resources accessed during a business process as "temporary" resources.
+Client applications of a *meshcaline*{: .m} API must consider all resources accessed during a business process as "temporary" resources.
 The validity / accessibility of each resource is bound to what the API developer defines as appropriate duration for one business process.

-For some resources you explicitly want to allow your users to keep permanent references so that a user can start a new use case in a future session starting from a certain step visited in a previous flow.
-E.g. in our music API we may want to allow our customer's applications to store list of favorite songs for their end-users lists which those might have discovered in various business processes (e.g. a search business process, recommendation business processes, etc.).
+But business processes are usually not strictly isolated concepts.
+Often one business process (e.g. searching for some object) leads to some resource (e.g. the object searched for) from where you can start new business processes (e.g. update the object).
+As a result you might have resources for which you want to allow your application developers to keep permanent references so that their users can start a new business process in a future session from that resource.
+E.g. in our music API we may want to allow our customer's applications to store lists of favorite songs for their end-users lists which those might have discovered in various business processes (e.g. a search business process, recommendation business processes, etc.).

 In those cases the response representation contains a hypertext control with link-relation [`bookmark`](http://www.w3.org/TR/html5/links.html#link-type-bookmark).
 Those hypertext controls will usually use the simplified URI-string representation: